About the company

 Our directors, Andrew Ziminski and Andrew Sharland, met in the early 1990s whilst attending the Postgraduate Stone Conservation course at Weymouth College, Dorset.

-Andrew Ziminski had begun his training in the late 1980's at the Weald and Downland Museum, on the rebuilding the early C17th Reigate house.
+Andrew Ziminski had begun his training in the late 1980's at the Weald and Downland Museum, on the reconstruction of the early C17th Reigate house.

 Both went on to gain further training on the conservation of the tower and spire of Salisbury Cathedral before establishing Minerva.